Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss

 \subsection{Simulation}

-XPBD is a recent constraint-based simulation model that often obtains much better performance compared to expensive non-linear solvers.
+We leverage position-based simulation of compliant dynamics (XPBD) \cite{macklin2016xpbd} as it often obtains much better performance compared to other solvers.
 It uses an iterative Gauss-Seidel solution for the linearized equations of motion.
-The method can be easily parallelized \cite{fratarcangeli2016vivace} and implemented on hardware such as multi-core CPUs and GPUs, enabling interactive or real-time simulations on common modern hardware.
+The method can be easily parallelized \cite{fratarcangeli2016vivace}, enabling interactive or real-time simulations on common modern hardware.
 Note that other simulation methods are compatible with our proposed capture and optimization method including our proposed frequency-based loss.

 The method aims to solve Newton's equations of motion

 where $\mathbf{x} \in \R^{3n}$ encodes $n$ vertex positions (of the cloth mesh in this case) and $\mathbf{M}$ is the mass matrix computed from element volumes and constant material density $\rho$.
 The energy potential $U(\mathbf{x})$ needs to be specified in terms of a vector of constraint functions $\mathbf{C} = \left[C_1(x), C_2(x), \cdot \cdot \cdot, C_m(x)\right]^{\top}$ as